darwintantuco/alpha/README.md

 ### Rspec Test Suite

-- Preconfigured with rspec and other gems useful in testing.
+- Includes rspec and other gems useful in testing.
+- Preconfigured with headless chromedriver
 - Working rspec examples with js

 |           Gem            |             Description             |